Baháʼí Faith in the United Kingdom: Demographics

 In 2004, the Baháʼí International Community organization estimated there were over 5,000 members in the United Kingdom, while a 2010 report from the Association of Religion Data Archives estimated some 47,500 members.
 However, the 2011 Census showed a little over 5,000 self-identifying members and the 2021 census showed a slight decline to 4,725.
 A Christian source claims there are 7 Baháʼís on the Falkland Islands, while another report states that there were 67 adherents in 2000.

 Buildings

 In 2020, Historic England published A Survey of Baha'i Buildings in England with the aim of providing information about buildings that Bahá’í use in England so that Historic England can work with communities to enhance and protect those buildings now and in the future.
 The scoping survey identified six Bahá’í buildings in England.

 Notable Baháʼís

-Omid Djalili and Inder Manocha are accomplished comedians who are Baháʼís.
+British comedians Omid Djalili and Inder Manocha are Baháʼís.